2. Make sure three reference forms are submitted (preferably directly from) a Pastor, Elder and a suitable other (not family).

 Due to the expensive country we are situated in, the program costs about 100.000 NOK (approx. 10'000 Euros) per student.
 Rather than asking for school fees of this amount, we request the students’ full attention, their time and talents, and a determination to complete the program.

 The students are asked to contribute with 39.000 NOK (approx. 3.900 Euros) to the Matteson student fund.
-This covers expenses related to the mission internship, mission trips, travels, events, accessories and also contributes to the alumni support fund.
 If personal funds are not sufficient, we recommend applicants to ask their family, home church, friends or others for support.
 The foundation does not wish lack of money to be a primary reason why potential students are prevented from applying for a valuable education; therefore, if applicants see that they will not be able to raise the full amount, they are asked to indicate this in their application.

 Read more about the vision of the Granheim Foundation here.